South African Grand Prix: Kyalami (1967–1985,1992–1993)

-Brief return (1992–1993)

 After the end of apartheid in 1991, Formula One returned to Kyalami for two Grands Prix in 1992 and 1993.
 The 1992 event was dominated by Mansell and the 1993 running saw an intense battle between Prost, Ayrton Senna and Michael Schumacher, with Prost taking victory.
 In July 1993 Kyalami was sold to the South African Automobile Association, which managed to run the facility at a profit; however, running a Formula One event proved too costly and the Grand Prix did not return, that year's race having also been the last time that F1 came to the African continent.

 The only South African driver to win the South African Grand Prix was Jody Scheckter in 1975.
 British driver Jim Clark won it 4 times and Austrian driver Niki Lauda won 3 times.

 Possibility of a return

 In April 2018, The South African discussed the possibility of South Africa returning to the Formula One Grand Prix calendar with Adrian Scholtz, CEO of Motorsport South Africa.
 He said that the main obstacles are the high costs of hosting such an event and the fact that currently no South African racetrack fulfills the FIA requirements to host a Formula One race, although Kyalami comes close.

+In early 2023, a deal for a return of the South African Grand Prix for the 2024 season was close to finalization, but in June 2023, the FIA declared that the South African Grand Prix would not return to the F1 calendar for the near future due to the South African government's stance on the Russian invasion of Ukraine.

+In early 2025, South Africa made a new bid for a return of the Grand Prix as early as 2027.
+In June 2025, the FIA approved planned upgrades to the Kyalami circuit to make it fulfill Formula 1 standards.
+However, according to Autosport.com, a new deal is still far from being complete and still seems "far-fetched".
+There is also increased competition from other African countries to host a Formula 1 Grand Prix in Africa, most notably Rwanda and Nigeria.